-- Open the Battery Cover Latch on the bottom of the radio, then remove the Battery Cover from the radio while pulling the bottom side of the Battery Cover. - ☐ Install the FNB-122LI Battery Pack into the radio, by carefully mating the battery's two alignment tabs on the top side of the Battery Pack with their corresponding alignment slots in the Battery Nest of the radio, then gently press the bottom side of the Battery Pack until it locks in place.

-☐ Install the Battery Cover by carefully aligning the two tabs on the top of the cover with the slots on the radio, then gently press the bottom side of the Battery Cover.
+- Open the Battery Cover Latch on the bottom of the radio, then remove the Battery Cover from the radio while pulling the bottom side of the Battery Cover. - ☐ Install the FNB-122LI Battery Pack into the radio, by carefully mating the battery's two alignment tabs on the top side of the Battery Pack with their corresponding alignment slots in the Battery Nest of the radio, then gently press the bottom side of the - ☐ Install the Battery Cover by carefully aligning the two tabs on the top of the cover with the slots on the radio, then gently press the bottom side of the Battery Cover.
 Confirm that a Rubber Gasket of the Battery Cover is installed correctly.